 In the late 1990s and early noughties the Trust made a lot of noise about its new urban properties: the childhood homes of John Lennon and Paul McCartney in Liverpool, the Back to Backs in Birmingham, Ernő Goldfinger’s house in Hampstead, Sutton House in Hackney, and Southwell workhouse.
 More recently it’s made encouraging noises about working with cash-strapped local authorities to improve city parks.
 But no new urban acquisitions have been made in the last decade, and they remain a small minority of the Trust’s portfolio.
 And the Trust hasn’t taken on any urban parks: following a press release unveiling a “Future Parks online toolkit” the initiative fizzled out.

 In 1895 there were no conservation areas, no listed buildings – indeed, barely any planning restrictions at all.
-As the V&A’s Destruction of the Country House exhibition in 1974 showed only too vividly large country houses were being demolished every year by the score right up until the 60s and 70s.
-A lot’s changed since then: heritage has become an industry, not a pursuit for eccentrics in tweeds.
+As the V&A’s Destruction of the Country House exhibition in 1974 showed only too vividly, scores of large country houses were being demolished every year right up until the 70s.
+But a lot’s changed since then: heritage has become an industry, not a pursuit for eccentrics in tweeds.
 Historic houses that would have been pulled down forty or fifty years ago don’t always need the Trust to save them – they’re often in demand as hotels, conference centres, or as a home for foreign millionaires.
 If the Trust doesn’t step in, more and more are being opened up through the Historic Houses Association.

-But the Trust still remains an overwhelming rural concern, just as Britain’s most pressing conservation challenges are to be found in town and cities, not the countryside.
+Yet the Trust remains an overwhelmingly rural concern, just as Britain’s most pressing conservation challenges are to be found in town and cities, not the countryside.
 Public sector spending cuts, changing consumer habits and centralisation threaten thousands of historic buildings with closure, disrepair or disuse.
-In well-heeled areas people often step forward and find funding and new uses for these buildings, but in more deprived towns and cities like squalor can result.
+In well-heeled areas people often step forward and find funding and new uses, but in more deprived towns and cities squalor can result.
 As Nick Broomfield showed us in his film Going Going Gone last year, even iconic buildings in big cities like Cardiff and Liverpool struggle to find sustainable new uses.
 Meanwhile, conservation areas in London are facing greater threats from developers than ever, the Trust’s former chairman Simon Jenkins has argued.
 But the Trust has little or nothing to say about this urban crisis.
 When it wasn’t defending itself from the Daily Mail, all the Trust talked about this summer was the restoration of Clandon Park.

 When corporations get too big, they demerge.
 Why not charities and NGOs as well?
 Just like General Electric in the early 1980s – another bloated, confused bureaucracy – the National Trust should spilt in two.